soukouna94/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute : this script adds execute permission to the owner of the file hello.
 6-multiple_permissions : this script adds execute permission to the owner and the group owner, and read permission to other users, to the file.
 7-everybody : this script adds execution permission to the owner, the group owner and the other users, to the file.
+8-james_bond : this script sets the permission to the file hello.